sudorandom/kmcd.dev/content/posts/2025/wordseq-vibe-coding/index.md

 {{< image src="herding-robots.png" width="600px" class="center" alt="A metaphor for trying to guide multiple AIs, perhaps illustrated as a person trying to herd chaotic, individualistic robots." >}}
 {{< /diagram >}}

+However, the honeymoon phase of rapid visual progress usually ended when complexity ramped up, or when I started to "dig under the vibes" to see what was actually holding it all together.
+Hint: it was a mess of insane nonsense, terrible technical decisions, brittle assumptions, and leaky abstractions.

 * **State Management Nightmares:** As `wordseq`'s game logic became more involved (tracking sequences, optimal paths, undo states), the AI's suggestions for managing this state in React often became convoluted, inefficient, or just plain wrong.
 The initial "vibe" might have looked good, but the underlying structure was often a house of cards.
 * **Nuance Deafness:** Explaining very specific interactions or conditional rendering logic that depended on multiple factors felt like trying to teach calculus to a toddler.
 The AI would often miss key details or introduce subtle bugs.
 * **The "Close, But No Cigar" (and often questionable) Code:** A lot of the generated code *looked* plausible on the surface, but wouldn't quite work, or worse, would work but in a completely nonsensical or unmaintainable way.
 This meant a significant amount of time was spent not just debugging, but completely re-working the code to be more reasonable.
 This is where the time-saving aspect started to look very shaky.

-However, the honeymoon phase of rapid visual progress usually ended when complexity ramped up, or when I started to "dig under the vibes" to see what was actually holding it all together.
-Hint: it was insane nonsense, terrible technical decisions, brittle assumptions, leaky abstraction, etc.

 {{< diagram >}}
-{{< image src="slop.png" width="600px" class="center" alt="" >}}
+{{< image src="slop.png" width="600px" class="center" alt="An illustration showing a polished UI panel being propped up by a chaotic mess of tangled wires, duct tape, and mismatched parts labeled 'AI-Generated Underpinnings'." >}}
 {{< /diagram >}}

 This led to a crucial realization, reinforcing my initial skepticism: **to effectively use AI to help me write React, I had to learn a good amount of React myself.** I needed to be able to understand the AI's suggestions, identify their (often severe) flaws, and ultimately guide it – or, more often, correct and heavily refactor its output – to arrive at sensible solutions.
 It was less "AI writing code for me" and more "me sifting through AI-generated chaos and leading it on a very tight leash."

 Some AIs were better than others at grasping context or maintaining coherence over longer interactions, but the fundamental pattern was the same.
-The process of iterating with the AI, then "doing the work" to understand its often bizarre choices and refactor them, probably took a lot longer for complex features compared to me just knuckling down, deepening my React knowledge, and applying myself directly.
+Anecdotally, I found Gemini was often better at generating initial component structures, while ChatGPT was more useful for iterative refinement of smaller functions.
+The process of iterating with the AI, then "doing the work" to understand its often bizarre choices and refactor them, probably took a lot longer for complex features than if I had just knuckled down, deepening my React knowledge, and applying myself directly.

 ## Was "Vibe Coding" Worth It, Given the Skepticism?